-Q: Has it been cold enough, long enough this winter to kill the larvae of roaches, fleas, ticks and mosquitoes?
+Q: Has it been cold enough, long enough, this winter to kill the larvae of ants, fleas, ticks and mosquitoes?

 A: Whenever we have a cold winter, gardeners wishfully hope that the frigid temperatures will diminish the insects they’ll face the next year.

 While severe cold, below 0 degrees F., might affect overwintering insects the next year, most Georgia winters have little impact on them.

 Pests can reproduce so fast that their population builds rapidly, no matter how many were killed by cold.